dhmmasson/testDrivenDevelopment/Home.md

 ## Evaluation
 You will be automatically evaluated based on how many functionalities you developed and how many milestones you managed to complete.
+Fairly simple: To get a passing grade (E), you need to complete at least 2 milestones.
+The more milestones you complete after that, the better your grade.

-You can check by yourself how many tests your program passed or failed every time you will commit you current version on GitHub.
+You can check by yourself how many tests your program passed or failed every time you will commit your current version on GitHub.
+A Continuous Integration is set up in your git repository.
+This means that the tests will check if your new version passes new tests, but also previous ones (to prevent regression).
+The tests simply consist in a text-based comparison between:

+ * The output your program generates (e.g. java -jar pandora.jar -o avgAltitude file1.dfr ==> 1234.56) and,
+ * The output of our program for the same test.

+If it is different, someone has an error.
+Make sure to follow the [instructions](./Instructions)

 # Pandora - a flight data recorder analyzer